SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 is the least viable, as it would mean copying almost all the files used from the Kubernetes e2e tests.
 This framework is closely linked to the development of the Kubernetes code.
-Therefore, changes to its structure mainly are in line with its usage in the Kubernetes repository itself and is probably not relevant for other parties.
+Therefore, changes to its structure mainly are in line with its usage in the Kubernetes repository itself and is most likely not relevant for other parties.
 Changes in the framework cloud have a greater impact on our side as they are predictable.
 The development effort gained by reusing these examples could be outweighed by the investment necessary to adapt tests to the corresponding framework changes.